4dn-dcic/fish_omics_format/docs/source/core.rst

 Example with INSERTION/DELETION
 -------------------------------

-.. warning:: In case your reference genome has insertions or deletions, please remember to follow all instructions listed here :ref:`cVCF-reference-label`
+.. warning:: In case your reference genome has insertions or deletions, please remember to follow all instructions listed here :ref:`VCF-reference-label`

 .. include:: examples/core_IN-DEL
   :code: